A Surprising New Study Suggests The Black Death Created Shorter Medieval Women

 — Forbes Science (@SciForbes) November 9, 2017

 While successive generations of humans were decidedly healthier after the Black Death struck, the new study aimed to try and discover whether there was a difference in the health of men and women.
-The main way it was found that women differed from men after the plague was that Medieval women appeared to be considerably shorter after the Black Death than their predecessors.
+The main way it was found that women differed from men after the plague was that medieval women appeared to be considerably shorter after the Black Death than their predecessors.

 A person’s height is determined by both genes and environment, meaning that even if you are genetically marked to be tall, the environment you grow up in may somewhat destroy this potential.
 The new study showed that males all grew in stature in the post-plague years, yet for women the opposite was true.
 What could have caused this?